Saving 17 on the VVP

 These species are generally rare and can be difficult to locate and identify, even when population locations are known however, over the first 12 months of the project, a number of plant species have had seed collected.

-Seed development will be monitored over spring/summer, as several species are difficult to propagate, for some species cuttings will also be attempted.
+Seed development will be monitored over spring/summer, as several species are difficult to propagate, for some species cuttings will also be

-The Woorndoo-Chatsworth Landcare Group currently have a small SPA located at David Franklins Grassland nursery, providing seed for small scale grassland restoration.
+The Woorndoo-Chatsworth Landcare Group currently have a small SPA located at David Franklins Grassland nursery, providing seed for small scale grassland restoration

 This project will substantially expand the existing SPA throughout 2024 to include the 17 target species with seed collected by CMA staff.
 This will enable the project to utilise existing SPA facilities and the expertise of practitioners and researchers in grassland flora production